Courant-Hilbert deformations of Yang-Baxter sigma models: Conclusion and Discussion

 The true Lagrangian can be determined basically by following the CH construction, though the Lagrangian $\hat{\cL}_{\eta}$ has a nested structure.
 By solving the PDE, the function $\mathcal{F}$ can be determined.
 However, the arguments of $\mathcal{F}$ are two independent Lorentz scalars $\tilde{x}_1$ and $\tilde{x}_2$ defined in \eqref{tilde-x} and these are composed of $\tilde{j}_{\mu}$\,.
 Since this $\tilde{j}_{\mu}$ is determined through the self-consistency conditions, we need to solve them and express $\tilde{j}_{\mu}$ in terms of $j_{\mu}$\,.
 In this paper, we have presented a general scheme to do that.
 However, it is quite difficult, in general, to carry it out.
 We have done this for two examples explicitly: the root $T\bar{T}$-deformation and the $T\bar{T}$-deformation.

 There are some future problems.
 It is significant to further test the universality of the correction term to the master formula Lagrangian.
+At least so far, the universality\footnote{The correction term in PCM and $\mathcal{E}$-model \cite{Klimcik:2015gba,Klimcik:2017ken} for the $T\bar{T}$-deformation was found in \cite{Sakamoto:2025hwi} and its expression is the same.
+This result also supports the universality.} has been checked for PCM and its YB-deformations in \cite{Fukushima:2025tlj} and this paper.
 Since the symmetric coset sigma models are incorporated into the AFSM framework, it is reasonable to extend the CH and YB deformations to the symmetric coset models by following the work \cite{Fukushima:2020dcp}.
 Along this line, it is nice to consider bi-YB deformations \cite{Klimcik:2014bta} as well.
 Such extensions would provide further support for the universality of the correction term.

 It is significant to consider the physical conditions on the function $\ell(\tau)$ in systems with CH and YB deformations.
-The causality and analyticity conditions have been discussed in the context of nonlinear electrodynamics~\cite{Russo:2024llm,Russo:2025fuc,Babaei-Aghbolagh:2026vkm}.
+The causality and analyticity conditions have been discussed in the context of nonlinear electrodynamics~\cite{Russo:2024llm,Russo:2025fuc,Babaei-Aghbolagh:2025cni,Babaei-Aghbolagh:2026vkm}.
 It is important to clarify the consequences of the YB deformation for these conditions and the implications for 2D integrable sigma models.

 It is also an exciting issue to study the CH and YB deformations in the context of String Theory and the AdS/CFT correspondence \cite{Maldacena:1997re} by considering, for example, AdS$_3$ and S$^3$\,.
 In particular, it is very fascinating to explore the boundary-theory interpretation of the CH and YB deformation.